llafuente/angular-bootstrap-ui/readme.md

 ### running example app

-Example app require to setup a symlink;
+Example app require to setup a symlink, `npm link` could be an alternative

 ```
-cd example-app\src
+cd example-app\node_modules

 # for windows
 # NOTE: this require administrator priviledges